• Skip to primary navigation

 Substitute Blackberries - I really like blackberries and have often substituted them for blueberries.
 Blackberries are a little sweeter and less delicate than blueberries, so they work well in this recipe.

 Substitute Your Favorite Fruits - We live in a time when the fruit in this recipe is available almost always year-round.
-But, if you can't find any of the fruits in this recipe, feel free to substitute any ripe gorgeous fruit for the ones listed here.
+But if you can't find any of the fruits in this recipe, feel free to substitute any ripe, gorgeous fruit for the ones listed here.

 If you decide to use peeled and sliced bananas, be sure to add them just before serving to keep them from turning dark.

-More Great Salads You Might Like
+More Great Salads You'll Love

 • Square image of orange fluff garnished with whipped topping, a mandarin orange, and a sprig of mint.